aorith/aorith.github.io/content/posts/nixos-integration-tests/index.md

 This module will set up our application as a systemd service and include an option to customize the listening port.
 The "server" machine in our test will include this module to start the application.

-Create a file named `echo-server-module.nix` in the same folder as our Go application:
+Create a file named `echo-server/echo-server-module.nix` with the following content:

 ```nix
 {